 “One of my favorite ways of supporting other small businesses is through referrals,” said John Ross, CEO of Test Prep Insight.
 “Anytime we get a customer that asks us for a product or service that we don’t provide, I don’t just suggest they Google it.
 That almost inevitably ends up with them finding some mega-company to fill their need.”

 Instead, Ross recommends other small businesses he knows will do a quality job.
 This small act goes a long way, as a referral usually carries heavy weight and will help another small business nab a sale.

-Commercial purchases go further when they’re made locally, helping to create more jobs, reinvest more dollars into the local economy, and show more Americans what small businesses are all about.
+Commercial purchases go further when made locally, helping to create more jobs, reinvest more dollars into the local economy and show more Americans what small businesses are all about.

-Large businesses could start to see the negative impacts of this on their own business.
-“This movement could push large-scale businesses to collaborate with, invest in, or mentor the smaller ones and help them increase their market share, which would increase the appeal of large businesses and help small businesses as well,” Gkarmini said.
+Large businesses could start to see the negative impacts of this on their own business, resulting in big companies collaborating with smaller companies.
+“This movement could push large-scale businesses to collaborate with, invest in or mentor the smaller ones and help them increase their market share, which would increase the appeal of large businesses and help small businesses as well,” Gkarmini said.

 Customers value small businesses for their connection to the local community.
 Set a good example for customers by recommending and promoting the other local businesses you have worked with or enjoy frequenting.
 That way, customers know your business is doing its part to support the community.

 Finally, owners should shift their business expenses locally because small businesses are stronger when they work together.
 You can connect with nearby businesses and leaders through Main Street organizations and “buy local” campaigns.